Permanent care order

 - written notice that the order was made, including details outlined in the Child Protection Act 1999, section 63(b).
 Draft a letter specifically for the individual child, depending on their age and ability to understand

-- a copy of the brochure Permanent care order: Information for children and young people
+a copy of the brochure Your long-term care Information for children or Your long-term care Information for young people

 - a certified copy of the permanent care order.
 Keep the original order on the child’s file